bertrandrw/hotel-reservation/README.md

 Configuration
 Clone the repository:

-bash Copy code git clone https://github.com/your-username/hotel-reservationt cd hotel-reservation-system Configure the database by updating application.properties with your database details.
+bash Copy code git clone https://github.com/your-username/hotel-reservationt cd hotel-reservation Configure the database by updating application.properties with your database details.

 Build and run the application: